Nick Thurman: Houston Texans

 Thurman signed with the Houston Texans as an undrafted free agent on May 14, 2018.
-He was waived during final roster cuts on September 1, 2018.
+He was waived by Houston during final roster cuts on September 1.

 Tampa Bay Buccaneers

 Thurman signed with the Tampa Bay Buccaneers on April 4, 2019.
-He was waived on April 29, 2019.
+He was waived by the Buccaneers on April 29.

 New England Patriots

 On May 2, 2019, Thurman was signed by the New England Patriots.
-He was waived during final roster cuts on August 31, 2019, and signed to the team's practice squad the next day.
+He was waived during final roster cuts on August 31, and was re-signed to the team's practice squad the next day.

 After spending the entire 2019 season on the practice squad, Thurman signed a reserve/futures contract with the Patriots on January 6, 2020.
-He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on September 19, September 26, October 17, and October 24 for the team's weeks 2, 3, 6, and 7 games against the Seattle Seahawks, Las Vegas Raiders, Denver Broncos, and San Francisco 49ers; he reverted to the practice squad after each game.
-He made his NFL debut against the Seahawks.
+He was waived during final roster cuts on September 5, and re-signed to the practice squad the next day.
+Thurman was elevated to the active roster on September 19, September 26, October 17, and October 24 for the team's Weeks 2, 3, 6, and 7 games against the Seattle Seahawks, Las Vegas Raiders, Denver Broncos, and San Francisco 49ers; he reverted to the practice squad after each game.
+Thurman made his NFL debut against the Seahawks.
 He was signed to the active roster on October 31.
-He was waived on November 14, 2020, and re-signed to the practice squad four days later.
-He was elevated to the active roster again on December 28 for the week 16 game against the Buffalo Bills, and reverted to the practice squad again following the game.
+Thurman was waived by New England on November 14, and re-signed to the practice squad four days later.
+He was elevated to the active roster again on December 28 for the Week 16 game against the Buffalo Bills, and reverted to the practice squad again following the game.
 He signed a reserve/future contract on January 4, 2021.

 On August 31, 2021, Thurman was waived by the Patriots.

 Atlanta Falcons

 On October 26, 2021, Thurman was signed to the Atlanta Falcons practice squad.
 He signed a reserve/future contract with the Falcons on January 10, 2022.

-On August 30, 2022, Thurman was waived by the Falcons.
+On August 30, Thurman was waived by the Falcons.

 Jacksonville Jaguars

-On September 27, 2022, Thurman was signed to the Jacksonville Jaguars practice squad.
-He signed a reserve/future contract on January 23, 2023.
-He was released on July 21, 2023.
+On September 27, 2022, Thurman was signed to the Jacksonville Jaguars' practice squad.
+He signed a reserve/future contract with Jacksonville on January 23, 2023.
+Thurman was released by the Jaguars on July 21.